Upon the advice of the ESC, the Government separated the inquiry into two stages.

 The Victorian Government welcomes the ESC Energy Value of Distributed Generation Final Report.

 The wholesale value of electricity that is exported by distributed generation can differ greatly based on the time of day and location of the distributed generation system in the network.
-However, the ESC is currently only able to set one minimum rate that applies across the entire year regardless of these time and location differences.
-The ESC has found that this approach is resulting in a lack of appropriate incentives for distributed generators to export during peak periods when the wholesale value is higher.
+However, the ESC was only able to set one minimum rate that applied across the entire year regardless of these time and location differences.
+The ESC found that this approach was resulting in a lack of appropriate incentives for distributed generators to export during peak periods when the wholesale value is higher.

 The ESC has therefore recommended introducing multiple minimum feed-in tariffs (FiTs) that vary based on the